viaacode/sip-specification/sip_structure/5_structure_package.md

 ## /representations (directory)

-The `/representations` directory contains a separate `/representation_*` (where `*` is a positive integer increasing by 1 for each additional representation) directory for each representation of (the) IE(s) of the package level.
+The `/representations` directory contains a separate directory for each representation of (the) IE(s) of the package level.

 ***Requirements***

-- The `/representations` directory MUST at least contain one `/representation_*` directory.
+- The `/representations` directory MUST contain at least one directory.
-- The different subdirectories in the `/representations` directory MUST be named `/representation_*`, with `*` being a positive integer that is incremented by 1 for each additional representation in the `/representations` directory.

 <small>
 Continue to [representation level]({{ site.baseurl }}{% link docs/diginstroom/sip/2.1/sip_structure/6_structure_representation.md %}).